Skip to main content

 Query works on a query level.

-Query contains all fields from req.query and pass it into validation
+Query contains all fields from req.query and passes them into validation.

 warning